domRiddle/ASF/Configuration.md

 ---

-`FarmingOrder` - `byte` type with default value of `0`.
-This property defines the **preferred** farming order of ASF.
+`FarmingOrders` - `HashSet<byte>` type with default value of being empty.
+This property defines the **preferred** farming order used by ASF for given bot account.
 Currently there are following farming orders available:

 Value | Name | Description
 --- | --- | ---